dotnet/BenchmarkDotNet/docs/articles/configs/exporters.md

 An *exporter* allows you to export results of your benchmark in different formats.
-By default, files with results will be located in `.\BenchmarkDotNet.Artifacts\results` directory.
+By default, files with results will be located in `.\BenchmarkDotNet.Artifacts\results` directory, but this can be changed via the `ArtifactsPath` property in the `IConfig`.
 Default exporters are: csv, html and markdown.

 ---